The Tomorrow Show: Relationship with Johnny Carson

-The last show from the second stint in Burbank aired on Thursday, May 31, 1979 with the Tonight show sidekick Ed McMahon as the only guest for the full hour.
+The last show from the second stint in Burbank aired on Thursday, May 31, 1979 with the Tonight show sidekick Ed McMahon and Regis Philbin as the only guests for the full hour.
 The next night, Snyder went on Tonight in a sendoff of sorts before leaving for New York.
 Though the two NBC late-night hosts appeared on each other's shows—and furthermore had a connection through Carson's son Rick who worked on Snyder's show—a number of reports in the U.S. national press about Carson and Snyder not being on good terms kept appearing over the years.

-Snyder himself occasionally hinted at there being quiet hostility, such as when, seemingly bitterly, he told viewers in 1995, during one of the first episodes of his Late Late Show on CBS while thanking his lead-in David Letterman for generously promoting [Snyder's] show, that in nearly nine years of doing the Tomorrow show on NBC, he never once heard Carson say, "Stay tuned for Tom Snyder" at the end of the Tonight Show.
-The claims were further substantiated in a 2013 Carson memoir by Carson’s lawyer and close confidante of eighteen years Henry Bushkin who states that Carson disliked Snyder for a long time, finding him "talentless and boring based on nothing but [Snyder's] performances on TV".
+Snyder himself occasionally hinted at there being quiet hostility, such as when, seemingly bitterly, he told viewers in 1995, during one of the first episodes of his Late Late Show on CBS while thanking his lead-in David Letterman for generously promoting his show, that in nearly nine years of doing the Tomorrow show on NBC, he never once heard Carson say, "Stay tuned for Tom Snyder" at the end of the Tonight Show.
+The claims were further substantiated in a 2013 Carson memoir by Carson’s lawyer and close confidante of eighteen years Henry Bushkin who states that Carson disliked Snyder for a long time, finding him "talentless and boring based on nothing but [Snyder's] performances on TV."
 Furthermore, according to Bushkin, on one particular occasion during the late 1970s, an inebriated Carson—having dinner at Chasen's restaurant in West Hollywood with a party of friends that included his wife Joanna, Ed McMahon, Ed’s wife Victoria, and Bushkin—even attempted to physically accost Snyder after spotting him eating dinner by himself at another table, approaching it, and lunging for his throat before getting restrained and separated by McMahon.